Sea Rescue - Planning & Research

 The Sea Rescue project represents an exciting new direction - combining maritime modeling skills with the challenge of creating a dynamic action scene.
 This build will explore vessel construction, realistic water effects, and the drama of rescue operations at sea.

-This is also the first model I am actively using GoPilot to give input in the design and build.
+This is also the first model I am actively using GoPilot to give input in the design and build and also using these build logs to document the process while it is unfolding.

 Initial Concept